-The Snipping Tool is probably the best way to take screenshots on Windows 10 without having to use third-party software.
-Microsoft has done a great job with this tool despite its imperfection, and with the recently released Windows 10 v1803, it has garnered one major improvement.
+The Snipping Tool is probably the best way to take screenshots on Windows 11/10 without having to use third-party software.
+Microsoft has done a great job with this tool despite its imperfection.
 We can’t tell if the quality of the images has been improved after taking a screenshot, but as usual, Snipping Tool is easy to use.
 Now, if you’re a person who when taking a screenshot would tend to edit this image in Paint 3D, it’s a lot easier to get this done.

 In the past, you’d have to take the screenshot, save the image, then open it in Paint 3D.
-Hey, this is no longer the case because Microsoft has integrated the new Paint 3D app into the Snipping Tool.
+Today, this is no longer the case.
+You can easily take a screenshot, then open the image in Paint 3D for editing.